WebDevBootcamp/course-content/module3/a_brief_history_of_javascript.md

 > are a relatively new feature that supports spawning separate threads to
 > perform background or long-running tasks

+### Memory Management

+Managing allocation of memory in applications is a complex and nuanced topic.
+Fortunately [maybe], JavaScript provides almost no features for manually managing the memory used by an application.

+JavaScript uses garbage collection to free unused resources in a similar fashion to Java and .NET.
+However, unlike these environments there is no way to programatically interact with the garbage collection layer (forced collection, etc).

+In practice, you can't completely ignore how resources are allocated in a JavaScript program.
+Instead, it's important to clear references in many cases to ensure objects can be garbage collected, especially with event handlers and callbacks as we'll see later..

 ## Libraries and Frameworks

 Computing environments are not simply the programming language, but the